Adjust device settings, view system information, and configure how your Air Lab captures data.

 To power off your Air Lab, enter Settings s and press D. The device will shut down completely.

-Tip: To store the Air Lab long-term, use Shipping Mode in Developer Mode instead—this disconnects the battery to prevent discharge.
+Tip: To store your Air Lab long-term, use Shipping Mode in Developer Mode instead—this disconnects the battery to prevent discharge.

 About